entropyxyz/entropy-docs/docs/02-Terminology.md

 # Terminology

-- 'Entropy network' - the set of entropy 'validators'.
+- 'Entropy network' - the set of Entropy 'validators'.
 - ['Entropy chain'](Validators#the-entropy-chain-src-api) - an application blockchain built with [Substrate](https://substrate.io), with the purpose of coordinating distributed signing.
 - Every ['validator'](Validators) runs both a 'Entropy Chain Node' and 'Threshold Server'.
-- ['Threshold server'](Validators#the-threshold-signature-server-src-api) - an instance of the entropy [Threshold Signature Server](https://github.com/entropyxyz/entropy-core/tree/master/crates/threshold-signature-server).
-This consists of the 'signing client' which performs the threshold signing protocol, an encrypted key-value store for key shares, the execution of 'programs', and an HTTP api for communication with users, with the entropy chain node, and with other threshold servers.
-The threshold server also has an account for submitting transactions to the Entropy chain.
+- ['Threshold server'](Validators#the-threshold-signature-server-src-api) - an instance of the Entropy [Threshold Signature Server](https://github.com/entropyxyz/entropy-core/tree/master/crates/threshold-signature-server).
+This consists of the 'signing client' which performs the threshold signing protocol, an encrypted key-value store for key shares, the execution of 'programs', and an HTTP API.
+The HTTP API is used for communication with users, with the Entropy chain node, and with other threshold servers.
+The threshold server also has an account for submitting transactions to the Entropy chain (usually refered to as the TSS account).
 - 'Signing committee' - a set of Threshold Servers who have been selected to participate in signing a particular message.
+This is composed of validators from different subgroups.
 - ['Programs'](ProgramFeatures) - the logic defining under what conditions a Threshold Server should participate in signing a particular transaction or message.
 Programs are compiled WebAssembly blobs that are uploaded to the blockchain, and may be updated.
 - 'Deploy Key' - Key used to deploy or remove a program.
 - 'Program Modification Account' - the account on the Entropy chain which may update the which programs a particular user employs.